 The state and national attainment status designations pertaining to the SCAB are summarized in Table 2.3-8.
-The SCAB is currently designated as a nonattainment area with respect to the state and federal O3 and PM2.5 standards and that state PM10 standards.
+The SCAB is currently designated as a nonattainment area with respect to the state and federal O3 and PM{2.5} standards and that state PM10 standards.
 In addition, based on monitoring data obtained near a lead acid battery reclamation facility, Los Angeles County is currently designated nonattainment for the federal lead standards.
 Except for Los Angeles County, the remainder of the SCAB is designated attainment for the lead standards.
 The Basin is designated attainment or unclassified for the remaining State and Federal standards.
-The SCAB federal O3, PM2.5 nonattainment areas, and PM10 nonattainment and maintenance areas, as well as other nonattainment areas within the SCAG region, are depicted in Figure 2.3-5, Figure 2.3-6, and Figure 2.3-7, respectively.
+The SCAB federal O3, PM{2.5} nonattainment areas, and PM10 nonattainment and maintenance areas, as well as other nonattainment areas within the SCAG region, are depicted in Figure 2.3-5, Figure 2.3-6, and Figure 2.3-7, respectively.

-Pollutant Averaging Time State Standard Federal Standard Principal Health and Atmospheric Effect Typical Sources State Project Area Attainment Status Federal Project Area Attainment Status 0(0)3 1 hour 0.09 ppm4 damage and cancer.
-Long-term exposure damages plant compounds (ROG of VOC) and nitrogen oxides (NOx) in the presence of suplight Nanasa Ozone (O 3 ) 8 hours 0.070 ppm 0.070 ppm (4 th highest in 3 years) materials and reduces crop productivity.
+Pollutant Averaging Time State Standard Federal Standard Principal Health and Atmospheric Effect Typical Sources State Project Area Attainment Status Federal Project Area Attainment Status 0 (0.)3 1 hour 0.09 ppm 4 High concentrations irritate lungs.
+Long- term exposure may cause lung tissue damage and cancer.
+Long-term exposure damages plant materials and reduces crop productivity Low-altitude ozone is almost entirely formed from reactive organic gases/volatile organic compounds (ROG or VOC) and nitrogen oxides (NOx) in the presence of sunlight Ozone (O 3) 3 8 hours 0.070 ppm 0.070 ppm (4 th highest in 3 years) materials and reduces crop productivity.
 Precursor organic compounds include many known toxic air contaminants.
 Biogenic VOC may also contribute. and heat.
 Common precursor emitters include motor vehicles and other internal combustion engines, solvent evaporation, boilers, furnaces, and industrial processes.
-Nonattainment Extreme Nonattainment 1 hour 20 ppm 35 ppm CO interferes with the transfer of oxygen to Combustion sources, especially gasoline-powered engines and Attainment/ Carbon Monoxide (CO) 8 hours 9.0 ppm 9 ppm sensitive tissues of oxygen.
-CO also is a sensitive tissues of oxygen.
-CO also is a sensitive tissues of oxygen.
-CO also is a sensitive tissues of oxygen.
-CO also is a sensitive tissues of oxygen.
-CO also is a sensitive tissues of the oxygen.
-CO also is a motor vehicles.
-CO is the traditional signature pollutant for on-road mobile Attainment Maintenance 8 hours (Lake Tahoe) 6 ppm photochemical ozone. sources at the local
+Nonattainment Extreme Nonattainment 1 hour 20 ppm 35 ppm CO interferes with the transfer of oxygen to Combustion sources, especially gasoline- powered engines and Attainment/ Carbon Monoxide (CO)5 8 hours 9.0 ppm 9 ppm the blood and deprives sensitive tissues of oxygen.
+CO also is a minor precursor for on motor vehicles.
+CO is the traditional signature pollutant for on-road mobile Attainment Maintenance 8 hours (Lake Tahoe) 6 ppm photochemical ozone.
+Colorless, odorless. sources at the local and neighborhood scale.